bencbartlett/Overmind/README.md

 Screeps is an [MMO strategy game for programmers](https://screeps.com/).
 The core objective is to expand your colony; to control your units, you write code in JavaScript (or a transpiled language).
 The units run in real-time even when you aren't actively playing the game.

-This is the AI system I have been developing for Screeps, themed loosely on the [Zerg's swarm intelligence](http://starcraft.wikia.com/wiki/Overlord) from Starcraft: creep activities in each colony are prioritized and managed by a central `Overlord` object, which handles task assignment, reacts to stimuli with `objectives` and `directives`, and manages spawner activity through the `hatchery` object.
+This is the AI system I have been developing for Screeps, themed loosely on the [Zerg's swarm intelligence](http://starcraft.wikia.com/wiki/Overlord) from Starcraft.
+Creep activities in each colony are prioritized and managed by a central `Overlord` object, which handles task assignment, reacts to stimuli with `objectives` and `directives`, and manages spawner activity through the `hatchery` object.

 Overmind is unaffiliated with the thematically-similar and more recent Overlords alliance.